How to store artwork properly

 During non-use, you can relocate the empty trucks to obtain more productive utilization of floor space.
-You can, for example, hide the mobile solutions in a storage closet to create cleaner and safer work conditions.
+You can, for example, hide the mobile solutions in a storage craft closet to create a cleaner and safer work conditions.
 It’s easy to do since the units roll on swivel non-marring casters.
 During their use, you can consolidate works within one convenient solution since systems have a few storage levels.
 Then, transport everything to wherever needed to simplify the exhibit rotation process.

 Space-saving pull-out display art panels

 Museums can utilize alternative pull-out display panels to protect hanging art collections and maximize floor space efficiency.
 You will find the process easy to do since the systems have a retractable, roll-out design.
 Use the handles to bring the shelf rows out into the aisle when you need visible and ergonomic access.
 Display panels allow independent operation, so you can work with one at a time while leaving others undisturbed.
 It helps keep pieces hanging in another row safe from damage and allows you to secure everything on hooks without risking personal safety.
 Once through, slide the screen back into position to create a clean and compacted look that maximizes floor space.